-Augmented reality art exhibition Seeing the Invisible will be making its way to Gardens by the Bay on 12 October 2022.
+Augmented reality art exhibition Seeing the Invisible has made its way to Gardens by the Bay, starting 12 October 2022.
 This will be the second season of the showcase of works by international artists which will take place at 10 gardens around the world.
 The first season took place in 2021.

 Gardens by the Bay is the only gardens in Asia where season 2 of Seeing the Invisible will be held.

 Seeing the Invisible at Gardens by the Bay

 Seeing the Invisible at Gardens by the Bay features 12 augmented reality works by artists like Ai Weiwei, Refik Anadol, El Anatsui, Isaac Julien CBE RA, Mohammed Kazem, Sigalit Landau, Sarah Meyohas, Pamela Rosenkranz and Timur Si-Qin.